prebid/prebid.github.io/troubleshooting/pbs-troubleshooting.md

 If you're invoking Prebid Server from Prebid.js, turn on the OpenRTB `test` flag from Prebid.js using one of these options:

 1) Add **?pbjs_debug=true** to the URL of the page.
-This will cause the pbsBidAdapter to send `ext.prebid.debug:1` to PBS, which will turn on additional debugging.
+This will cause the pbsBidAdapter to send `ext.prebid.debug:true` to PBS, which will turn on additional debugging.

 2) Add the following `setConfig` to the page to get the same result: